woobe/ggsports/README.md

 # ggsports

-ggplot2 geoms, themes and scales for various sports
+ggplot2 geoms, themes and scales for sports data visualisation.